 How does blue light affect sleep?

 Exposure to blue light before bedtime also can disrupt sleep patterns as it affects when our bodies create melatonin.
-Interruption of the circadian system plays a role in the development of type 2 diabetes, cardiovascular disease, cancer, sleep disorders, and cognitive dysfunctions.
+Interruption of the circadian system plays a role in the development of type 2 diabetes, heart disease, cancer, sleep disorders, and cognitive dysfunctions.

 Will blue light glasses help with eye strain?